Morgenrote-Team/Morgenroete-Beta/0_Changelog.md

 - Airline Events should work again.
 - Airline Tycoon is now the Executive of the Airline company.

+Archaeology
+- Slightly shorter "recent archaeological expedition" modifiers until you can start a new expedition.
+In general, your waiting time is one year shorter now (3 years for short expedition, 4 years for medium expedition, 5 years for long expedition).

 Companies:
 - Added Carl Zeiss Company.
 This produces Microscopes as prestige goods.